open-horizon/open-horizon.github.io/docs/exchange-api/docs/README.md

 - **Note:** Swagger does not yet work in the local docker container.
 - At this point you probably want to run `docker rm -f amd64_exchange-api` to stop your local docker container so it stops listening on your 8080 port.
 Otherwise you may be very confused when you go back to running the exchange via `sbt`, but it doesn't seem to be executing your tests.

-### Notes About `config/exchange-api.tmpl`

-- The `config/exchange-api.tmpl` is a application configuration template much like `/etc/horizon/exchange/config.json`.
-The template file itself is required for building a Docker image, but the content is not.
-It is recommend that the default content remain as-is when building a Docker image.
-- The content layout of the template exactly matches that of `/etc/horizon/exchange/config.json`, and the content of the config.json can be directly copied-and-pasted into the template.
-This will set the default Exchange configuration to the hard-coded specifications defined in the config.json when a Docker container is created.
-- Alternatively, instead of using hard-coded values the template accepts substitution variables (default content of the `config/exchange-api.tmpl`).
-At container creation the utility `envsubst` will make a value substitution with any corresponding environmental variables passed into the running container by Docker, Kubernetes, OpenShift, or etc. For example:
-  - `config/exchange-api.tmpl`:
-    - "jdbcUrl": "$EXCHANGE_DB_URL"
-  - Kubernetes config-map (environment variable passed to container at creation):
-    - "$EXCHANGE_DB_URL=192.168.0.123"
-  - Default `/etc/horizon/exchange/config.json` inside running container:
-    - "jdbcUrl": "192.168.0.123"
-- It is possible to mix-and-match hard-coded values and substitution values in the template.
-- ***WARNING:*** `envsubst` will attempt to substitute any value containing a `$`, which will include the value of `api.root.password` if it is a hashed password.
-To prevent this either pass the environmental variable `ENVSUBST_CONFIG` with a garbage value, e.g. `ENVSUBST_CONFIG='$donotsubstituteanything'` (this will effectively disable `envsubst`), or pass it with a value containing the exact substitution variables `envsubst` is to substitute (`ENVSUBST_CONFIG='${EXCHANGE_DB_URL} ${EXCHANGE_DB_USER} ${EXCHANGE_DB_PW} ${EXCHANGE_ROOT_PW} ...'`), and of course you have to pass those environment variables values into the container.
-  - By default `$ENVSUBST_CONFIG` is set to `$ENVSUBST_CONFIG=''` this causes `envsubst` to use its default opportunistic behavior and will attempt to make any/all substitutions where possible.
-- It is also possible to directly pass a `/etc/horizon/exchange/config.json` to a container at creation using a bind/volume mount.
-This takes precedence over the content of the template `config/exchange-api.tmpl`.
-The directly passed config.json is still subject to the `envsubst` utility and the above warning still applies.

 ### Notes About the Docker Image Build Process